jeffstevens98/loebTrainingKiosk/README.txt

 C:\Program Files\Google\Chrome\Application

 Copy and paste the chromedriver.exe file from the repository into this folder.
+Currently, this version of chromedriver.exe works with chrome 96.
+If chrome is updated, you may need to get a newer version of chromedriver.